Infertility & IVF

 Causes of male infertility may include:

-• Dietary & lifestyle factors such as smoking, recreational drug use and alcohol intake
+• Dietary and lifestyle factors such as smoking, recreational drug use and alcohol intake

 • Environmental factors